 • On episode 2 it can map a huge area around it with perfect precision and no help from the pilot.

-• On episode 3 it again has a problem to scan a few meters away from it.
+• On episode 3 it has a problem in scanning a few meters away from it.

 • On episode 4 it can easily see what lies behind thick steel walls but not what swims a few meters in the sea.

-• It accepts to reveal top secret information to the spaceman just because there is nobody with a higher rank than him around.
-If it was so damn easy to fool computers, we would have added all classified information of any agency in the world to Wikipedia decades ago.
+• It accepts to reveal top secret information to the spaceman just because there is nobody present with a higher rank than him.
+Meaning, all the security systems in the universe can be accessed if you simply fly away from your fleet.

-Of course if all you want is fancy visuals, good ideas, and softporn then the show definitely works.
-There is a lot of shallow entertainment in it, sprinkled with shallow philosophy and fancy action scenes to interest the casuals.
-The budget is very high, the artwork is very lively, and we get stuff like a masochistic lesbian pirate harem, a beach episode, and a belly dance episode for no bloody reason other than fan service.
-They pretend those are there so the spaceman can integrade into the world but they are so goofy and full of fan service you just don’t care about all that.
-I mean as far as humor goes, the interaction between dumb barbarians and super advanced spacemen creates lots of humorous moments.
-The main objective of the show is not the space war but how a Space Marine tries to fit in Barbieland.
-You may wish for a lot more than that to happen but sadly nothing of importance really happens.
+Of course if all you want is fancy visuals, good ideas, and softporn, then the show definitely works.
+There is a lot of shallow entertainment in it, sprinkled with shallow philosophy and fancy action scenes for maintaining the interest of the casuals.
+The budget is very high, the animation is very lively, and as far as comedy goes, the interaction between dumb barbarians and super advanced spacemen creates lots of humorous moments.
+It’s in fact the best part of the show; it’s a shame they didn’t build on that, and instead opted for poorly inserted philosophies by a robot.

 "OMG I killed people!"